awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 ```
 exclude=procobj:"IN
   (SELECT NAME FROM sys.OBJ$
-   WHERE TYPE# IN (66,67,74)
-   AND OWNER# IN
+   WHERE TYPE# IN (66,67,74,79,59,62,46) AND OWNER# IN
-     (SELECT USER# FROM SYS.USER$
-      WHERE NAME IN ('RDSADMIN','SYS','SYSTEM','RDS_DATAGUARD','RDSSEC')
+     (SELECT USER# FROM SYS.USER$WHERE NAME IN ('RDSADMIN','SYS','SYSTEM','RDS_DATAGUARD','RDSSEC')
      )
   )"
 ```

 The examples in this section show one way to import data into an Oracle database\.
 However, Oracle Data Pump permits many ways to import data\.
-To learn more about Oracle Data Pump, see [ the Oracle documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump.html#GUID-501A9908-BCC5-434C-8853-9A6096766B5A)\.
+To learn more about Oracle Data Pump, see the [Oracle Database documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/sutil/oracle-data-pump.html#GUID-501A9908-BCC5-434C-8853-9A6096766B5A)\.

 The examples in this section use the `DBMS_DATAPUMP` package\.
 The same tasks can be accomplished by using the Oracle Data Pump command line utilities `impdp` and `expdp`\.
 You can install these utilities on a remote host as part of an Oracle Client installation, including Oracle Instant Client\.